-Always ensure the Aquameter® is switched off prior to connecting or disconnecting an Aquaprobe®.
-Align the ◄Aquaread® logo on the plug body with the red on/off switch on the Aquameter®, then press the plug into the socket and tighten the retaining collar.
+Always ensure the Aquameter[®] is switched off prior to connecting or disconnecting an AP-7000.
+Align the ◄AQUAREAD logo on the plug body with the red on/off switch on the Aquameter[®], then press the plug into the socket and tighten the retaining collar.

-Once the Aquaprobe® is connected to the Aquameter®, switch the Meter on by briefly pressing the red on/off switch.
-The Aquameter® should detect the Probe and automatically start displaying readings.
+Once the AP-7000 is connected to the Aquameter[®], switch the Meter on by pressing the red on/off switch.
+The Aquameter[®] should detect the Probe and start displaying readings.